 By Simha Rosenberg

 At this moment in our history, nonprofit knowledge truly matters.
-The most recent political season has seriously tested many of the basic norms of our democracy.
-And it’s clear they are much more fragile than we knew.
-As the 45th president’s term gets underway, these tests are likely to increase.
+Political debates continue to threaten many of the basic norms of our democracy.
+And, sadly, those norms are much more fragile than we knew.
+As the 45th president’s term continues, these challenges are increasing.

 Truth is particularly threatened.
 Marketing may not have the best reputation as a defender of truth.
-But that’s exactly why the next several posts in this blog will focus on the ways marketing can help your NPO counter false information.
+But that’s precisely why the next several posts in this blog will focus on the ways marketing can help your NPO counter false information.
 Posts 1 and 2 in this series offer some analysis of how the truth is under assault.
 Posts 3 and 4 describe ways to gain insight into why people oppose your cause.
-And posts 5 and 6 will lay out practical tactics for what organizations can do to support the truth and strengthen our democracy.
+The posts also lay out practical tactics for what organizations can do to support the truth, advance their cause, and strengthen our democracy.

 Facts are vital – especially in an age of lies.

 The truth matters – for your clients, your cause, your community, and the country.
-Unfortunately, in this age of “truthiness” and “alternative facts” we are no longer just divided in our beliefs about what to do about the problems we face.
+Unfortunately, in this age of “truthiness” and “alternative facts,” we are not only divided in our beliefs about what to do about the problems we face.
 Now, what we believe is true divides us as much as our ideas about what policies will improve our country.

 Worse still, we don’t even agree on how much the truth matters.